stimulusreflex/stimulus_reflex/docs/guide/working-with-forms.md

 * forms are usually submitted via a classic POST operation or an Ajax fetch; this is _not the case_ when working with StimulusReflex
 * forms usually have action and method attributes; we recommend against them - you really **can** just use `<form></form>` with no other mechanism or configuration required
 * forms often have submit buttons; when using StimulusReflex, submit buttons have no effect
-* there's no reason to set up a route or controller action for a form intended for SR
+* there's no reason to set up a route or controller action for a form intended for StimulusReflex

 ::: info
 You might be wondering why to even use forms at all.
 One significant reason is that many CSS frameworks like Bootstrap expect forms to be forms.